-The following information is based on Section 1-appendix 1.6 of the LEEA Code of Practice for the Safe Use of Lifting Equipment.
-It should be read in conjunction with the instructions for the safe use of other equipment which it forms an integral part of, and with any specific instructions issued by the supplier.
+The following information is based on Section 1- appendix 1.6 of the LEEA Code of Practice for the Safe Use of Lifting Equipment.
+It should be read in conjunction with the instructions for the safe use, given overleaf, of which it forms an integral part and with any specific instructions issued by the supplier.